 Non-alcoholic fatty liver disease (NAFLD) has become the most common chronic liver disease in the world.
-Overall improvement in public health, active screening of blood products, universal vaccination of hepatitis B have led to a drop in the incidence of hepatitis B and C worldwide.
+Overall improvement in public health, active screening of blood products, and universal vaccination against hepatitis B have led to a drop in incidence of hepatitis B and C worldwide.
 NAFLD is strongly associated with metabolic syndrome.
-With the rise in overweight status and obesity worldwide, it is not surprising that NAFLD is on the rise.
-Diagnosis of NAFLD requires confirmation of fatty infiltration in the liver, as well as liver damage like elevated liver enzymes and the presence of fibrosis.
-Currently the best treatment for NAFLD is weight loss, and the proven method would be dieting with regular exercises.
-Vitamin E and pioglitazoles are promising medications for treating NAFLD, but each has its shortcoming.
+With an increase in overweight status and obesity worldwide, it is not surprising that NAFLD is on the rise.
+Diagnosis of NAFLD requires confirmation of fatty infiltration in liver, as well as liver damage such as elevated liver enzymes and the presence of fibrosis.
+Currently, the best treatment for NAFLD is weight loss, and the proven method would be dieting with regular exercises.
+Vitamin E and pioglitazoles are promising medications for treating NAFLD, but each has their shortcomings.
 Until more studies are conducted, lifestyle modification remains the only reliable way to treat NAFLD.
 Family physicians also ought to look out for cardiovascular diseases, as well as be vigilant in cancer screening, as NAFLD is associated with higher risks of ischemic heart disease and cancer.
-Besides, NAFLD is associated with a long list of extrahepatic manifestation and Family physicians ought to look out for them when managing patients with NAFLD.